-This is a compilation of the Local Government (Elections) Regulations 1997 and includes the amendments made by the other written laws referred to in the following table.
+This-reprint is a compilation as at 27 March 2009 of the Local-Government (Elections) Regulations-1997 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.